Yliu12/autoshuttlelog_Server/README.md

  6. And you are good to Run or debug.

+Please add [this](https://yingliucapstone.wordpress.com/2018/03/19/add-this-to-web-xml/) to your tomcat web.xml right before the last closing tag.

   ### Deploy with Maven Tomcat

   If you are using windows, remember to set the enviroment variables properly (please google instructions).